 Less obvious is what is described as “fifteen small circles”, which look almost natural after hundreds of years of erosion from water seeping across the rock.

-The next rock platform has a large kangaroo, which is faint and quite hard to make out.
+The next rock platform has a large kangaroo.

 Scattered across a few rock surfaces, this group includes a very weathered wallaby, the head of a wallaby (or kangaroo) and a shield,